Arrangements for Health and Safety Management

 - The annual report to the Board and quarterly report to the Executive.

 - A programme of specific health and safety audits is maintained and acted on.

 - Heads of Schools, Departments and subsidiaries are responsible for ensuring each workplace is inspected regularly and that the outcomes are recorded.
 Furthermore, they must ensure that an action plan is developed to prioritise and mitigate risk and that the necessary remedial actions are carried out timeously.

 The review process also occurs at 3 levels:

 - The Occupational Health and Environmental Safety Department keeps the health & safety management system under constant review, making consequential amendments to the published system.

 - Reviews resulting in changes to and development of significant policies and procedures are subject to RGU’s consultation arrangements and require to be approved by the Staff Governance Committee (having first been endorsed by the Executive) in consultation with the Health and Safety Committee.

-- The Policy Statement for Health and Safety; Organisation & Responsibilities; Supporting Safety Management, and Health and Safety Arrangements documents are reviewed on an annual basis by the Executive, signed and dated by the Principal and formally endorsed by the Board of Governors.
+- The Policy Statement for Health and Safety; Organisation & Responsibilities; Supporting Safety Management, and Health and Safety Arrangements documents are reviewed on an biennial basis by the Executive, signed and dated by the Principal and formally endorsed by the Board of Governors.